jeanliu-cmu-F24/MB-RGCN/README.md

 ## References
 - The main body of our code (e.g., the recommender constructor, train and test pipeline, and the data handler) refers to the code by https://github.com/akaxlh/GNMR
 - The implementation of the LightGCN layer refers to the official open source code by https://github.com/microsoft/recommenders
+- The dataset preprocess refers to the code by https://github.com/akaxlh/MB-GMN